A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Abstract Merge Trees

-Regular abstract merge trees are the functors we want to focus on, for they make many upcoming definitions and results more natural and straightforward.
-With \Cref{prop:regular} we formally state that this choice is indeed consistent with the equivalence relationship previously established.
+Regular abstract merge trees make many upcoming definitions and results more natural and straightforward.
+With \Cref{prop:regular} we formally state that this choice is indeed consistent with the equivalence relation previously established, and we can resort to regular abstract merge trees without excluding non-regular scenarios.

-A more detailed discussion on the topological consequences of the regularity condition - in the particular case where $\X$ is the sublevel set filtration of a real valued function - can be found in \cite{pegoraro2021functional}.